v2sCollections/City-of-Dreams/City of Dreams 4k Graphics Pack/City of Dreams 4kGraphics Pack README.md

 - ⛔ I will not be responsible for any possibility of save corruption.
 - ⛔ Please don't use a similar name to this collection.
 - ⛔ I do not allow you to copy or clone this collection in any way.
+- ⛔DO NOT use a pirated game.
+It is against Nexus rules and is illegal and I will not provide any support.
 - CD PROJEKT®, Cyberpunk®, Cyberpunk 2077® are registered trademarks of CD PROJEKT S.A. © 2022 CD PROJEKT S.A

 ![img](https://i.imgur.com/wAJUpeU.png)